relaxdiego/python-based-operator/README.md

 #### Build and Deploy the Operator

-The following will build the image and deploy it in the current namespace configured in your ~/.kube/config file:
+The following will build the image and deploy it in the `python-based-operator` namespace.

 ```
 make image deploy tag=localhost:32000/python-based-operator